United States Football League (2010): American Spring Football League

-In 2022, Dywer reemerged as the founder and CEO of the upstart American Spring Football League, after he claimed he lost the USFL trademarks as a result of a lawyer misconduct.
+In 2022, Dywer reemerged as the founder and CEO of the upstart American Spring Football League (ASFL), after he claimed he lost the USFL trademarks as a result of a lawyer misconduct.
 The ASFL an aim to start a season in 2023, in "eight or nine cities".
 According to Dywer, the league will play in "medium markets", which has "large stadium venues available", although the teams would start play in smaller stadiums and move to the bigger ones when "they'll established strong enough fan base".
 He also mentioned there will be no preseason games.
 The championship game will be called "The Dixon Cup" to honor the late businessman David Dixon, who championed spring football.
+On April 13, 2023 the league announced that the targeted launch date is 2024, which was later pushed again to 2025.
+As of 2025, there have been no further developments, the league website was shutdown and the project is believed to have been abandoned.

 Dywer announced the league would adopt a number of new rules, including: A four-point field goal from 55-yards or greater, a 30-second play clock and an option to earn 1 point for the kicking team if the kickoff goes through the uprights (while the return team will receives the ball at the 15-yard line).

 Teams and players

 Dywer mentioned some cities who might fit the category: Austin, San Antonio, Ft.
 Worth, Waco and El Paso in Texas, Orlando, Florida, Columbus, Ohio, Jackson, Mississippi and Birmingham, Alabama, while he also added some other states like Arkansas, Oklahoma, Tennessee and Virginia.
 He also mentioned, the ASFL will start as a "regionally-based instead of nationally-based because of the transportation costs".
 In initial years the league will feature four teams throughout the State of Texas, and four more in neighboring states.

-In March 2022, the league Facebook page announced that "Mississippi is officially the first ASFL team taken", but on October they announced Houston would be the first city and will be owned by Daryl Hobbs, who opened a GoFundMe campaign - with a $2,800,000 goal - to fund the team.
+In March 2022, the league Facebook page announced that "Mississippi is officially the first ASFL team taken", but on October they announced Houston would be the first city and will be owned by Daryl Hobbs, who opened a GoFundMe campaign – with a $2,800,000 goal – to fund the team.
 Two days later they announced that Little Rock, Arkansas would be the league second franchise and would be owned by Ron Calcagni.
+In the end of 2023, the league awarded a Texas franchise to Mac Davis, the co-owner of the Wheeling Miners, but no city was specified.